 Cascadia Metals supplies Aluminized Steel products for a host of end-use applications.
-Aluminized Steel is carbon steel coated, through the hot-dip process, with an aluminum-silicon alloy.
-This process assures a tight metallurgical bond between the steel sheet and its aluminum coating, producing material with a unique combination of properties as compared to steel or aluminum alone.
+Aluminized Steel is carbon steel coated, through the hot-dip process, with an aluminium-silicon alloy.
+This process assures a tight metallurgical bond between the steel sheet and its aluminium coating, producing material with a unique combination of properties as compared to steel or aluminium alone.

 Aluminized Steel can be made using a variety of processes, but the most effective process is hot dipping.
-The process of hot dipping starts by cleaning the steel, placing it in a bath of aluminum and silicone (Type 1) or aluminum only (Type 2), and then removing it, allowing the coated steel to air dry.
+The process of hot dipping starts by cleaning the steel, placing it in a bath of aluminium and silicone (Type 1) or aluminium only (Type 2), and then removing it, allowing the coated steel to air dry.

 Type 1 and Type 2 Aluminized Steels can be used interchangeably in most applications.
-Cascadia Metals supplies Type 1 Aluminized Steel which contains approximately 90% aluminum and 10% silicon.
+Cascadia Metals supplies Type 1 Aluminized Steel which contains approximately 90% aluminium and 10% silicon.

 Improved Yield Strength & Structural Durability – maintains strength yet easily formed